Lancia Ypsilon: Fourth generation (2024)

 The fourth-generation Ypsilon is the first new model to be produced by Lancia since 2011 and the first electric model from Lancia.
 It was revealed in a set of images on 2 February 2024, with more details released on 14 February 2024 at Lancia's headquarters in Milan.
 It is based on the CMP / eCMP platform, sharing multiple parts with the Peugeot 208 II and the Opel Corsa F.

 The Ypsilon is the first Lancia production vehicle to adopt their Pu+Ra Design language ('Pu+Ra' is a combination of ‘pure’ and ‘radical’) and the brand's new logo, which were both previewed from the Pu+Ra HPE concept car in 2023.
 The Ypsilon features an illuminated version of the historic front grille with three light rays, round headlights and taillights that both feature a letter Y motif, a Lancia badge on the C-Pillar and the Ypsilon badge on the rear hatch, having handwritten characters inspired by historic Lancia models.
 The ICE models are distinguished from the electric models, with four additional cooling intakes on the front fascia (which are blanked out on the electric model) and a single exhaust pipe on the rear diffuser.

 The Ypsilon is the first Lancia model to debut with S.A.L.A.
 (Sound Air Light Augmentation) infotainment system with virtual assissant, it has a multifunctional "tavolino" table with a wireless charging pad and a leather panel embossed with the Cassina special edition logo first seen in a production vehicle, and the only car in its segment to be equipped Level 2 Autonomous Driving safety package.

-The fourth-generation Ypsilon will mark the expansion of the Lancia brand in Europe.
-The brand will be reintroduced in Belgium, Netherlands, France and Spain in 2024, followed by Germany in 2025.
+The fourth-generation Ypsilon marks the expansion of the Lancia brand in Europe.
+The brand was reintroduced to Belgium, Netherlands, Luxembourg, France and Spain in 2024, followed by planned reintroduction in Germany in 2025, however this has not happened as of 2026.
 These countries are chosen in consideration of the popularity of Italian products, and the popularity of B-segment vehicles.

+In 2026, a non-hybrid petrol version was introduced, called the Ypsilon Turbo 100, with a 1.2L turbocharged engine and 6-speed manual transmission.